Tutorial: Azure Active Directory single sign-on (SSO) integration with Teamphoria

 Click on ADMIN settings on the left toolbar and under the MANAGE tab Click on USERS to open the admin page for users.

 a.
 In the EMAIL ADDRESS textbox, enter the email address of the user like B.Simon.

 b.
 In the FIRST NAME textbox, enter the first name of the user like B.

 c.
 In the LAST NAME textbox, enter the last name of the user like Simon.

 d.
 Click INVITE 1 USER.
 User needs to accept the invite to get created in the system.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-If you want to test your single sign-on settings, open the Access Panel.
+When you click the Teamphoria tile in the Access Panel, you should be automatically signed in to the Teamphoria for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.